brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 ### Other blog items

-Now, repeat the HTML content of above for other two blog items.
+Now, repeat the HTML content with different blog content for other two blogs.
 CSS need not to be changed.

-The final blogs section should be visible as below:
+The final blogs section should look like as below:

 <img data-src="/assets/img/getting-tastes/student-portfolio-blogs.jpg" class="lozad img-fluid shadow" />